maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 3. Include the `rand_matrix.mac` contributed library, a collection of matrix randomisation functions for use in linear algebra, with the local STACK source code.
 See the [random](../CAS/Random.md) documentation for details.
 4. Convert input "syntax hint" to castext.
 5. Add in the `space` option, i.e. `make_multsgn("space")` in the [options](../Authoring/Question_options.md).
+6. Add in a substantial library for dealing with linear algebra problems.

 Issues with [github milestone 4.9.0](https://github.com/maths/moodle-qtype_stack/issues?q=is%3Aissue+milestone%3A4.9.0) include